 Put the cubes in a bag or pouch and the participants pick out one storycube at a time.
 They then tell their migration story using one the sides of the story cube they select.
 The next person does the same.
-Did you know that the first Black Ethnic Studies Professor in Europe was British born Prof in 1984
+Did you know that the first Black Ethnic Studies Professor in Europe was British born Professor in Europe was British Britis in 1984

-Chris Mullard who headed the

-Centre for Race and Ethnic Studies at the University of Amsterdam
+Chris Mullard who headed the Centre for Race and Ethnic Studies at the University of Amsterdam